Who Is Elisabeth Moss?

 Elisabeth Moss was born July 24, 1982 in Los Angeles, California.
 She began her performing career as a ballet dancer but switched to acting with a breakout role in Girl, Interrupted.
-The young actress enjoyed a long-running role as the president's daughter on the popular drama The West Wing and went on to star the acclaimed AMC series Mad Men as Peggy.
-She later snagged a Golden Globe Award in 2014 for her work on the miniseries Top of the Lake, and both Emmy and Golden Globe wins for her lead role in the 2017 series The Handmaid's Tale.
+The young actress enjoyed a long-running role as the president's daughter on the popular drama The West Wing and went on to star in the acclaimed AMC series Mad Men as Peggy.
+She later snagged a Golden Globe Award in 2014 for her work on the miniseries Top of the Lake, and both Emmy and Golden Globe wins for her work on the first season of The Handmaid's Tale.

-Moss was home-schooled by a private tutor and managed to graduate from high school two years early, in 1999, at the age of 16.
-Only a few months later, she landed a role opposite an Oscar-winning Angelina Jolie in the film Girl, Interrupted.
+At 16, Moss landed a role opposite an Oscar-winning Angelina Jolie in the film Girl, Interrupted.
 Moss was so convincing as Polly, a teenage burn victim, that throughout filming costar Whoopi Goldberg believed she was an actual burn victim hired to play the part.
-"Whoopi really didn't know—a lot of people didn't, actually," Moss recalls.
+"Whoopi really didn't know — a lot of people didn't, actually," Moss recalls.
 "But I would forget too, and then look in the mirror and be shocked.
-And that shocked feeling is right for Polly, the character—she's a child, she does forget about it."
+And that shocked feeling is right for Polly, the character — she's a child, she does forget about it."

 Playing Peggy Olson on 'Mad Men'

 Moss landed her most visible role to date on the AMC series Mad Men in 2007.
 The show is set in early 1960s New York City and revolves around the employees of Sterling Cooper, an advertising agency on Madison ("Mad") Avenue.
 Moss plays Peggy Olson, a secretary-turned-copywriter who demands equality with the show's dominant male characters.
 Moss earned wide acclaim for her portrayal of Peggy, a character whom critics described as a cipher.
 "I like that they don't understand Peggy," she says.
 "That makes the performance more interesting."